sagar448/Self-Driving-Car-3D-Simulator-With-CNN/README.md

   <img width="400" height="300" src="https://github.com/sagar448/Self-Driving-Car-3D-Simulator-With-CNN/blob/master/src/YellowImg.png">
 </p>

-**Line 22** Now we convert our image to grayscale.
+**Line 22** Now we can convert our image to grayscale.
 We do this in order to make the edge detection more accurate.
-The canny edge detection function used later on essentially measures magnitude of pixel intensity changes.
-Therefore if we have colors that are similar to each other there isn't a big change in pixel intensity and it might not be considered an edge and ofcourse grayscale images are less computation heavy.
+The canny edge detection function used later on essentially measures the magnitude of pixel intensity changes.
+Therefore if we have colors that are similar to each other there isn't a big change in pixel intensity and it might not be considered an edge.
+Grayscale images are also less computation heavy.

 **Line 26** We now apply a gaussian blur.
 We do this in order to get rid of rough edges.
-Some realistic games or even in real life there are cracks on the road that might be considered something of interest so in order to get rid of the "noisy edges" we apply a blur
+Some realistic games or even in real life there are cracks on the road that might be considered something of interest so in order to get rid of the "noisy edges" we apply a blur.

 **Line 30** Now we finally apply the edge detection function.
 We have thresholds that identify what can and cannot be considered an edge.

 **Line 32** We don't want all the edges detected in the image.
 We only want those that concern the lanes.
-So we create a region of interest, coordinates.
+So we create a region of interest, a specific set of coordinates.

 **Line 36** We create an empty black mask with the same space dimension as our image.

-**Line 39** The points that defined our ROI (Polygon), we fill the mask with the color white (255) inside that shape.
+**Line 39** Anything around the polygon defined by our ROI is filled with black while the inside is filled with the color white (255).

 **Line 43** Finally we take our blurred image and we apply our mask to it.
-So the white region of our mask is replaced with our image while the rest is black (not used)
+So the white region of our mask is replaced with our image while the rest is black (not used).

 <p align="center">
   croppedImg<br>